 The following chapters provide guidance on conducting a wide variety of data collection and field activities performed from crewed vessels and aircraft, as well as remotely operated or autonomous vehicles.
-Some of these activities require reviews for compliance with various relevant environmental statutes, including, but not limited to, the Endangered Species Act, Marine Mammal Protection Act, and National Environmental Policy Act.
-Adhering to the guidance in the following chapters does not guarantee compliance with the applicable environmental laws.
 Participants shall follow all environmental laws relevant to the performed field activities.
-Participants should also consult their agency-specific environmental compliance policies and procedures for guidance on how to meet these requirements.
+Participants should consult their agency-specific environmental compliance policies and procedures for guidance on how to meet these requirements.